 One of the biggest challenges when relocating to Switzerland is finding the right school for your child.
-You'll find many schools in Switzerland that cater to expat children although the Swiss state education system is also of a high standard.
-The length of your time in Switzerland and your child's circumstances can determine in which type of school in Switzerland you should enrol your child.
-This guide to schools in Switzerland will help you decide on the right school for your child: state school, private school, bilingual school or an international school – or even home schooling.
+You’ll find many schools in Switzerland that cater for expat children although the Swiss state education system is also of a high standard.
+The length of your time in Switzerland and your child’s circumstances can determine the type of school in Switzerland in which you should enrol your child.
+This guide to schools in Switzerland provided by Inter-Community School Zurich, the longest-established international school in the Zurich area, will help you decide on the right school for your child: state school, private school, bilingual school or an international school – or even home schooling.

 Education in Switzerland